Competing Persuaders in Zero-Sum Games

 The intuition for our results can be seen from the two-sender binary-state case.
 The first observation is that, as a sender is always free to fully reveal the state and the game is zero-sum, each sender must do exactly as well in any equilibrium as she would from full revelation.
-When utility functions are nonlinear, we show that some sender $i$ can guarantee a payoff strictly larger than from full revelation whenever her opponent $j$ does not fully reveal the state.
-Sender $i$ can do this by choosing an experiment that ensures the posterior will fall in regions she has an `advantage' and not in regions her opponent has an advantage.
+When utility functions are nonlinear, there are some posteriors at which one sender has an 'advantage' and one has a 'disadvantage' in the following sense.
+Conditional on such a posterior belief, the sender with an advantage is getting a higher payoff than she would from fully revealing the state while the sender with a disadvantage would rather the state be revealed.
+Loosely, each sender will try and maximize the probability that the receiver's posterior lies in her regions of advantage.
+While no sender has unilateral control over the receiver's posterior, a sender can affect the posterior conditional on her opponent's signal realization not being fully revealing.
+We show that if the state is not being fully revealed, at least one sender can use extreme signals\footnote{Signals that induce posteriors in favor of one state close to fully revealing that state.} to force some posteriors into regions she has an advantage.
+She can do this in a way that gives her higher utility than she would get from full revelation, which means this cannot be an equilibrium.